 A Complemented Tudor

-On the exterior, living walls reinterpret recent add-ons into elements that both frame a sympathetic addition and highlight an original 1940s Tudor.
-Interior removal of recent architectural inconsistencies juxtaposes original black metal windows against newly revealed existing plaster forms that both defines the inherent character of the home and informs a breakfast/kitchen addition.
-The glass end reveres 50-year-old hemlocks, and a window at the opposite peak looks up to a green roof.
-The original gable and dormer forms are used for the addition, which also guides interior ceiling planes and angles.
-Like the existing, the addition’s simple, white untrimmed walls are a backdrop for black metal architectural elements such as island shelving and steel I-beams with exposed bolting.
-Paired dormers offer the master bedroom views overhead.
-A bomb shelter discovered during construction inspires a new wine room but is left exposed recalling its earlier purpose.
+Externally, living walls reinterpret newer features that both frame a sympathetic addition and highlight an original 1940s Tudor home.
+Interior removal of recent architectural inconsistencies as stylistic conflicts reclaims the Tudor’s integrity.
+Juxtaposing original black metal windows against freshly revealed existing plaster forms both draws out the inherent character of the home and informs a new breakfast/kitchen addition.
+The glass end reflects the existing 50-year-old Hemlock trees, and a window at the opposite peak looks up to a green roof.
+Inside the home, the original gable and dormer forms are used in the addition, also guiding interior ceiling planes and angles.